-Canopy cover is not distributed evenly across the region or within municipalities.
+Canopy cover is not distributed evenly across the region or within communities.
 To better understand how land cover patterns vary, they are compared across land use types like residential, commercial, or park properties.
-In Austin, the highest percentage of canopy is found in golf courses and parks (Fig. 3).
-Industrial and utility properties have the lowest canopy cover.
+In the 35th Ward, the highest percentage of canopy is found in parks and natural areas (Fig. 3).
+Commercial and industrial properties have the lowest canopy cover.
 As one might expect, transit areas have the largest proportion of roads, and industrial, residential, and commercial land use types have an abundance of buildings.
 See Table 1 on page 5 of this report for a detailed analysis of land cover distribution.